Used forklifts for sale – A buyer’s guide

 Reach truck usage impacts:

-- Is there play in the scissor mechanism?
+• Is there any play in the scissor mechanism?

-- Was it used in rail-guidance or wire-guidance?
-(Rail is hard on a truck)
+• Was it used with rail-guidance or wire-guidance?
+(Rail usage can be harder on the truck)

 Forklift usage location: